 - assist station chefs or line cooks as needed

-How much independent authority a sous chef has to make decisions is decided by the executive chef and the degree of authority will often be specified in a written job description.
+How much independent authority a sous chef has to make decisions is decided by the executive chef, and the degree of authority will often be specified in a written job description.
+The life of a sous chef is highly demanding and intense.
+Ten to fourteen-hour workdays are not uncommon, and while the sous chef may not be the ultimate person in charge of the kitchen, he or she performs most of the daily leadership duties of the kitchen brigade.